These fantastic vegan YouTubers and social media influencers will inspire you to go or stay vegan with lots of insightful tips and inspiring material!

 In their own words, they went from vegans to animal rights activists who toured around the world to support local direct action groups and help liberate animals everywhere.

 They have really kind personalities, and we love that they are so authentic and candid!
-We’ve met them in person and also have an older interview with them on our blog.
-Natasha and Luca have their own clothing line, published a few eBooks and have a Patreon-based podcast.Go to YouTube Channel →
+Natasha and Luca have their own clothing line and published a few eBooks.Go to YouTube Channel →

 Amazing Vegan Outreach